openstates/documentation/api/v2/index.rst

 This is a `GraphQL <http://graphql.org/>`_ API, and some of the concepts may seem unfamiliar at first.

-There is in essence, only one endpoint: https://v2-experiment.openstates.org/graphql.
+There is in essence, only one endpoint: http://alpha.openstates.org/graphql.

-This endpoint, when accessed over HTTP, will provide an interface that allows you to experiment with queries in the browser, it features autocomplete and a way to browse the full graph.
+This endpoint, when accessed in a browser, will provide an interface that allows you to experiment with queries in the browser, it features autocomplete and a way to browse the full graph (click the 'Docs' link in the upper right corner).

 A GraphQL query mirrors the structure of the data that you'd like to obtain.
 For example, to obtain a list of legislators you'd pass something like::